Skip to Content

 Iframe not detected

-Make sure the iframe src contains forms.hubspot.com or hsforms.com.
-If HubSpot uses a custom domain for your portal, you can help AttributionHub detect it by adding data-attrhub-hubspot as an attribute on the iframe element.
+The iframe src needs to contain forms.hubspot.com or hsforms.com.
+If your portal uses a custom domain, add data-attrhub-hubspot as an attribute on the iframe element.